We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Updated

 S&P 500 brokers provide access to the most popular stock index in the United States, followed closely by the Nasdaq.
 This guide includes a comprehensive breakdown of the criteria required for US stocks to be listed in the S&P 500, as well as an analysis of the top performing companies in the index.
-We also explain how to get started with S&P 500 brokers and list the top supporting platforms, tools and investing apps.
-Find out how to compare online brokers with access to the S&P 500 in 2025.
+We also explain how to get started with S&P 500 brokers and list the top supporting platforms, tools, and trading apps.
+Find out how to compare online brokers with access to the S&P 500 in 2026.

 S&P 500 Brokers